yilmajung/yilmajung.github.io/_posts/2024-11-17-evictionstudy-post.md

 title: 'Hotspots of Eviction: Guiding Dual-Track Policy Intervention with Spatial Analysis'
 date: 2024-11-17 00:00:00
 featured_image: '/images/project/spatial_analysis_cover.png'
 excerpt: This study explores the spatial dynamics behind eviction filing hotspots in Dallas County, Texas, and suggests dual-tracked policy intervention to address the issue effectively and efficiently.
-The research has been accepted for presentation at the IEEE International Conference on Big Data 2024 (BigData 2024).
+The research has been accepted for the Special Session on Understanding New Markets by Data Science, Social Science, and Economics at the IEEE International Conference on Big Data 2024 (BigData 2024).
 ---

 ![](/images/project/spatial_analysis_cover.png){:width="60%"}